PATCH! {P}sychometrics-{A}ssis{T}ed Ben{CH}marking of Large Language Models against Human Populations: A Case Study of Proficiency in 8th Grade Mathematics: Introduction

-\textit{Second}, current benchmarks do not account for differences across test items, such as item discriminativeness\footnote{In psychometrics, the term ``item discrimination" is used.
-However, given the ambiguity and negative connotation of ``discrimination", we adopt ``discriminativeness" instead.} and difficulty (see \S~\ref{sec:irt}).
+Second, current benchmarks do not account for differences across test items, such as item discrimination and difficulty (see Section~\ref{sec:irt}).
 For example, consider three items A (easy), B (hard) and C (hard).
-While answering correctly to A and B would result in the same score as answering correctly to B and C, the latter (i.e., answering correctly to more difficult items) would imply higher proficiency.
-Furthermore, a benchmark that consists of only easy and hard items will fail to differentiate models with medium proficiency (i.e., low discriminativeness).
-Thus, without accounting for item differences, benchmarking results, especially model rankings, can be misleading.
+While answering correctly to A and B would result in the same accuracy score as answering correctly to B and C, the latter (i.e., answering correctly to more difficult items) would imply higher proficiency.
+Furthermore, items that are too easy or too difficult (i.e., low discrimination) will fail to differentiate models (and humans) of different proficiency levels.
+Thus, without accounting for item differences, benchmarking results, especially model (versus human) rankings, can be misleading.

-\textit{Third}, while many benchmarks tried to compare LLMs against humans, the human population to be compared is unclear.
-For instance, human performance in MATH is based on the paper's authors; in MMLU, crowd workers; in MATH, 6 university students in MATH.
-Using such convenience samples (with none to little information about sample characteristics), the resulting human performance is local to that specific sample and cannot be generalized to other human samples or specific populations.
+Third, while many benchmarks compare LLMs against humans, the human populations under comparison remain unclear~\cite{tedeschi-etal-2023-whats}.
+For instance, human performance in MATH is based on the benchmark's authors; in MMLU, crowd workers; in MATH, 6 university students.
+Using such convenience samples (with little information about sample characteristics), the resulting human performance cannot be generalised to other human samples or populations.

-To address these challenges, we propose integrating insights from psychometrics — a field dedicated to the measurement of latent variables like cognitive abilities and academic proficiency — into the benchmarking process of LLMs.
-In particular, we draw on two research areas in psychometrics: \textit{item response theory} (see \S~\ref{sec:irt}) and \textit{test development} (see \S~\ref{sec:test_development} and \ref{sec:comparison_with_psychometrics}).
-The former can help to estimate academic proficiency more accurately than common practice in LLM benchmarks (e.g., means, percentages, total scores).
+To address these challenges, we propose leveraging insights from psychometrics---a field dedicated to the measurement of \textit{latent} variables like academic proficiency---into LLM benchmarking practices.
+In particular, we draw on two research areas in psychometrics: \textit{item response theory} (IRT) (Section~\ref{sec:irt}) and \textit{test development} (Section~\ref{sec:test_development}).
+The former enables more accurate estimation of academic proficiency on a standardised scale by taking into account both the characteristics of the test items as well as the abilities of the LLMs and individuals being assessed, compared to common practices in LLM benchmarks (e.g., using mean scores, percentages of correct responses).
 It can also provide diagnostic information about the quality of each test item.
-The latter, test development knowledge from psychometrics, can help to build high quality LLM benchmarks where comparison to specific human populations can be made.
+The latter, test development knowledge, can help to build high quality LLM benchmarks where valid comparison to specific human populations can be made (Section~\ref{sec:comparison_with_psychometrics}).